zaiisao/Documentation/en/Video/ios_video.md

   <img alt="../_images/ios_video_9.jpg" src="https://web-cdn.agora.io/docs-files/en/ios_video_9.jpg" />

 - Enable or disable Bitcode.
 Applications developed with Bitcode can be optimized once it is uploaded to the App Store.
-Select the current Target, click the **Build Settings** tab, and enable or disable Bitcode according to your actual needs.
+Select the current Target, click the **Build Settings** tab, and enable or disable Bitcode according to your needs.

   <img alt="../_images/ios_video_10.jpg" src="https://web-cdn.agora.io/docs-files/en/ios_video_10.jpg" />